Use this application to manage files and directories on your webserver or any FTP server. You can

 on your PHP configuration) and without a progress bar (unless your browser views it by default).

-If you want to use the Java or Perl uploader and installed FileManager on a server that requires
+If you want to use the Java or Perl uploader and installed FileManager in a directory that requires

 authentication, you must set the authUser and authPassword variables in